-\$ ANALYZE/OBJECT/INTERACTIVE LINEDT
+1. \$ ANALYZE/OBJECT/INTERACTIVE LINEDT

 In this example, the ANALYZE/OBJECT command produces a description and a partial error analysis of the object file LINEDT.OBJ.
-By default, all types of records are analyzed.
 Output is to the terminal, because the /INTERACTIVE qualifier has been used.
 As each item is analyzed, the utility displays the results on the screen and asks if you want to continue.

-\$ ANALYZE/OBJECT/OUTPUT=LIOBJ/DBG LINEDT
+2. \$ ANALYZE/OBJECT/OUTPUT=LIOBJ/DBG LINEDT (VAX and Alpha only)